 This poses something of a dilemma for employers.
 On the one hand, they need to remain in cautious, belt-tightening mode if they are to secure the future of their business.
 But equally, they need to make sure they retain and continue to engage the talented people who will help their business thrive and grow.
 A participant in last week’s CIPD webinar on the future of pay hit the nail on the head when he pointed out that even when the financial chips are down, people still need to be well rewarded for the achievement of stretching goals.

-So what can employers do to keep people willing and enthusiastic when they can’t reward their efforts by putting more cash in their pocket?
+So what can employers do to maintain their levels of employee engagement, and keep people willing and enthusiastic when they can’t reward their efforts by putting more cash in their pocket?
 My experience this weekend is that although folding money (as it’s known in our house) does help, it isn’t necessarily the only way to keep people on side and spur them on to greater performance.
 There are more subtle (and less expensive) ways to keep people focused on the task in hand and make them feel appreciated for their efforts.

-Small but personally significant rewards can also hit the spot.
+Small but personally significant rewards can also hit the spot when it comes to effective employee engagement.
 A retail or leisure voucher, a bunch of flowers (or the latest Xbox game), handed over at the end of a successful project, can give people a real boost.
 The face value may be small, but the gesture will be appreciated and will make the recipient see their manager (and therefore the business) in a whole new light.

 Making it personal is the key.
 It’s no good presenting someone with a bottle of wine if they don’t drink or a cream cake when they’re on a diet.
 Taking the trouble to find out what people would really value is a great way to build relationships with your team and make people feel they are more than just a ‘number’ to the business.